jandelee/php-mysql/README.md

   Access your application URL in the browser.

-### How It Works

-When you push the application here's what happens.

-1. The local bits are pushed to your target.
-This is small, six files around 30k.
-It includes the changes we made and a build pack extension for PHPMyAdmin.
-1. The server downloads the [PHP Build Pack] and runs it.
-This installs HTTPD and PHP.
-1. The build pack sees the extension that we pushed and runs it.
-The extension downloads the stock PHPMyAdmin file from their server, unzips it and installs it into the `htdocs` directory.
-It then copies the rest of the files that we pushed and replaces the default PHPMyAdmin files with them.
-In this case, it's just the `config.inc.php` file.
-1. At this point, the build pack is done and CF runs our droplet.

 ### Notes

 This php app uses the PDO object; this requires the pdo and pdo_mysql extensions to be enabled; this is taken care of in the extensions.ini file in the .bp_config\php\php.ini.d subdirectory.